Chinna Thambi Periya Thambi: Soundtrack

 The entire album was composed by Gangai Amaran, except for the song "Oru Kathal Enbathu" composed by his brother Ilaiyaraaja.
+Manivannan had worked exclusively with composer Ilaiyaraaja on all the previous sixteen films he directed.
+This was the first film directed by Manivannan to feature another composer.

 Reception

 N. Krishnaswamy of The Indian Express wrote, "Imaginative camera work by A. Sabapathy, competent editing by Gowthaman and appropriate music by Gangai Amaran enhance the value of the film".
-Jayamanmadhan Kalki wrote it would have been nice if the excitement at the beginning has lasted till the end but still the makers have mixed fighting, villainy and sentiment without making squirm in your seat till the end which itself a huge success.
+Jayamanmadhan of Kalki wrote it would have been nice if the excitement at the beginning has lasted till the end but still the makers have mixed fighting, villainy and sentiment without making squirm in your seat till the end which itself a huge success.